process-analytics/bpmn-visualization-tutorial-getting-started/README.md

 The code of this tutorial is released under the [Apache 2.0](LICENSE) license.

+## The deployed solution

+To see the deployed solution: https://process-analytics.github.io/bpmn-visualization-tutorial-getting-started/

 ## How to Run

 **NOTE**: this tutorial was tested with Node 16 and npm 8.16.0